Marion34-dev/Bank/README.md

               debitAmount@Integer
 ```

-Test 1: Testing that the user can take money out of their bank account using deposit() in the Account class <br>
+Test 1: Testing that the user can add money into their bank account using deposit() in the Account class <br>
 Expecting balance to have increased by 300.

+Test 5: Testing that the getCreditAmount() method is triggered when called in the Transaction class <br>
+Expecting it to have been called once.

+Test 7: Testing that the getCreditAmount() method returns the right amount <br>
+Expecting it to return 200.

+Test 8: Testing that the date getter returns a string <br>
+Expecting it to the case.

+Test 9: Testing that the date getter returns the right value <br>
+Expecting it to return "04/07"2023".

 * Second user story: <br>
 As a user<br>